whilmarbitoco/ivy-code-c001/README.md

 ### 3. **L – Liskov Substitution Principle (LSP)**

-LSP is honored, meaning **subclasses can seamlessly replace their base classes without causing unexpected behavior**:
+LSP states that **subclasses can seamlessly replace their base classes without causing unexpected behavior**:

 - Both `HumanPlayer` and `BotPlayer` can be used interchangeably wherever a `Player` object is expected.